Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Webinar - Entrepreneurship and resilience in tough times - lessons from leading family businesses.md

 - Facilitating: **History** creating deep knowledge, **long term orientation** offering patience and **clear purpose** strengthening commitment (sense of direction - why we do this together, passion, osv...)
 - Constraining: **History** when it means stuck in the past (not be able to exit legacy businesses), **conflict** when it means different interests (ex different family members have different understanding of risk, osv...) and **dominant people** when it means difficulties to integrate new talent (family members not stepping aside).
 - **Nurturing transgenerational entrepreneurship** is about nurturing entrepreneurship and resilience in the long run and creating a strong entrepreneurial family is about:
-	- Establishing open communication, celebrating diversity, inviting multiple coices and sticking pateintly to an owners strategic plan, but allow for adjustments if i
+	- Establishing open communication, celebrating diversity, inviting multiple choices and sticking patiently to an owners strategic plan, but allow for adjustments when needed.